How To Create a Succession Planning Process For Your Business (2024)

 Benefits of Succession Planning

 Succession planning is more than just a contingency measure; it's a strategic investment with far-reaching benefits that positively impact the present and future of an organisation.
 However, in a survey conducted by SHRM, merely 21% of HR professionals reported having a formal succession plan within their organisations, while an additional 24% acknowledged having an informal plan.
-That being said, let's explore why businesses should be focusing more on having a well-executed succession planning strategy, and what it brings to the table.
+That being said, let's explore why businesses should focus more on having a well-executed succession planning strategy, and what it brings to the table.

 Continuity of Leadership